rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 ## Serverless = FaaS

 "Serverless" refer to an architectural style called
-<strong>FaaS</strong> (Function as a service) where programming
+<strong>FaaS</strong> (Function as a Service) where programming
-function code are independently deployed and run on a cloud system.
+code are independently deployed and run on a cloud system rather than on-premises servers.
-The developer simply uploads the code, then leave it to pros at the cloud provider to take care of security, monitoring, disk space management, log management, scaling, redundancy, backup, crash reporting, etc..
+The developer simply uploads the source code, then leave it to pros at the cloud provider to take care of security, monitoring, disk space management, log management, scaling, redundancy, backup, crash reporting, etc..

-Zero system administration.
+Zero system administration by the developer.

 It's a fast route to get apps in production.